Visit Drala Mountain Center

-Drala Mountain Center is a six-hundred acre mountain haven of native forests, gentle meadows and sweeping valleys located at an elevation of 8,000 feet in Northern Colorado.
+Drala Mountain Center is a six-hundred acre mountain haven of native forests, gentle meadows and sweeping valleys located at an elevation of 7,500 feet in Northern Colorado.
 We are located 50 miles northwest of Fort Collins.
-We host more than a hundred group retreats, weekend programs and private rentals throughout the year.
+We host over a hundred group retreats, weekend programs and private rentals throughout the year.
 While these programs are open to registered participants only, certain areas of our campus are also accessible to day visitors.

 Upon arrival, please park in the main parking lot, also called the “upper” parking lot.
 This lot is the first left after entering the property, and directly after the entry gate.